WildSamurai/Test-for-Work/README.md

-A calculator is a program that can perform various calculations. text is a word processor
+A calculator is a program that can perform various calculations. teыt is a word processor